 For instance, a remodeling contractor in Miami and Key West should have clean URLs like “/key-west” at the end instead of “/contractor-key-west.”

 Content for each of your location pages must be relevant and accurate.
 For example, one of your locations in Pagosa Springs may be running a promotion that your other locations aren’t.
-So you have to make sure that the promotional content is only present on the relevant area page.
+So you have to ensure that the promotional content is only present on the relevant area page.

 Relevant content also extends to the unique location content that you publish on each page.
 For example, community events, messages, images, and services should be tailored to the appropriate location page.